ENE Memo: November 7, 2011

 - Senay Purzer: “Relationship between team discourse, self-efficacy and individual achievement”

-- Odesma Dalrymple (a graduate of our PhD program, now a faculty member at Arizona State University), David Sears, and Demetra Evangelou: “Motivational and transfer potential of disassemble/analyse/assemble activities”
+- Odesma Dalrymple (a graduate of our PhD program, now a faculty member at Arizona State University), David Sears, and Demetra Evangelou: “Motivational and transfer potential of disassemble/analyze/assemble activities”

 - Tao Hong, Senay Purzer and Monica Cardella: “A psychometric re-evaluation of the DET survey”